bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Leave a clear and concise title and description

 The last good practice is a very simple one.
 Write a clear and concise title and description, so that your reviewers immediately know the context in which you are proposing the changes.
 In a sense the same rules that we have seen for single commit messages also apply here: say in a human-readable form why you are doing something.
-Additionally, it sometimes makes sense to add instructions for the reviewers which will guide them in reading and understanding your changes, i.e. things like “you should start by looking at the changes in awesome.go and work your way in from there”.
+Additionally, it sometimes makes sense to add instructions for the reviewers which will guide them in reading and understanding your changes, i.e., things like “you should start by looking at the changes in awesome.go and work your way in from there”.

 ### Reviewing